Samsung/tizen-docs/docs/application/native/guides/ui/dali/actors-n.md

 An actor is the basic component that composes the entire scene.
 It can have visible (for example, UI components) or invisible (for example, a camera actor or layer) forms.

 An actor is also the primary object with which DALi applications interact.
-Controls and Layers all derive from Actor.
+All Controls and Layers are derived from Actors.

-Multiple types of event signals provided by actors can be handled in an application through user-defined callback functions.
+In an application, multiple types of event signals provided by actors can be handled through user-defined callback functions.

 For additional actor usage examples, see [Actor Layout Examples](layout-n.md#example).